 Another Reason To Cook Homemade Dog Food

-While I can understand some dog owners wanting to feed their pets a raw diet, one thing I think is important to remember is that all of our domesticated dogs were created from humans breeding wolves over millenia until we got the different breeds we have today.
+While I can understand some dog owners wanting to feed their pets a raw diet, one thing I think is important to remember is that all of our domesticated dogs were created from humans breeding wolves over millenia until we got the different breeds

 - Our dogs have been eating cooked food for generations, and they are no longer wolves and have not been for a very long time.